 Mark Dingemanse -

 My current research focuses on the linguistics of depictions: the iconically motivated signs that are as much part of daily language use as the arbitrary words that have long been the bread and butter of linguistics.
 In support of this work I was awarded a Veni grant by the Netherlands Organisation for Scientific Research.
-I do regular fieldwork on Siwu, a language spoken by approximately fifteen thousand Mawu people in Akpafu and Lolobi, eastern Ghana.
+I do regular fieldwork on Siwu, a minority language spoken by the Mawu people in Kawu, eastern Ghana.
 At MPI I am also involved in collaborative research projects on language and perception, ideophones and sound-symbolism, and synaesthesia across cultures.